Skip to content

 A. The same system but more regulation — proponents believe the current banking system is generally okay but that we just need to tweak our regulatory framework, create more regulatory bodies, and appoint better regulators to oversee and manage the system.

 B. A new system with near complete government control — proponents want retail bank accounts to be replaced by accounts held directly with the Federal Reserve.
-Your bank deposit is no longer a liability of a commercial ban.
+Your bank deposit is no longer a liability of a commercial bank.
 It is now a liability of the Federal Reserve, which can never have a bank run because it can always create more new units of money.
-This is effectively a Fed money or Central Bank Digital Currency system.
+This is effectively a Fed money system or Central Bank Digital Currency system.

 Here is a short analysis of options A, B, C: